chrenn/instacop/README.md

 ## Config

 Most of the editable values are saved locally.
 You can export them to another browser window by dragging the `ConfigLink` (located at the bottom under `Utils`).

-There is also a preset option for the product code.
-Right click the button between product code and image.
-Use the following format: `PRODUCT_NAME,PRODUCT_CODE`.

 # Support